-06 • June • Junio - Planeta.com
+06 • June • Junio

 Photo: NASA Astronaut

-From World Environment Day to Matariki, here is our calendar for June with links to the Solstice, World Oceans Day and International Surfing Day.
+Planeta.com strives to showcase cultural and environmental markers, campaigns, and celebrations around the globe.
+Here is our calendar for June with links to World Environment Day, Solstice, World Oceans Day, World Giraffe Day, National Day of Sweden, Mabo Day, and Juneteenth.
+We are joining friends in the honoring Valentina’s Day.

 Events